-The Cryptocurrency Revolution: Is Ripple (XRP) Set to Transform Global Finance? - YaNoticias
+The Cryptocurrency Revolution: Is Ripple (XRP) Set to Transform Global Finance? - YANoticias

 1. Legal Uncertainty:

-Despite a favorable court ruling, XRP’s legal future remains uncertain due to ongoing SEC actions.
+Despite a favourable court ruling, XRP’s legal future remains uncertain due to ongoing SEC actions.
 This ambiguity could impact adoption rates among financial institutions.

 2. Market Volatility: